Bank of Spain: History

 In 1936, 510 tonnes of gold reserves were transferred to the Soviet Union (in an event known as Moscow gold) corresponding to 72.6% of the total gold reserves of the Bank of Spain.
 That gold remained there during the Spanish Civil War.

 In 1946, the government of General Franco placed the bank under tight control.
 It was formally nationalised in 1962.
-Following the restoration of democracy in the late 1970s, the bank began a series of transformations and modernisations which continue to today.
+After the restoration of democracy in the late 1970s, the bank began a series of transformations and modernisations which continue to today.

 On Spain's entry into the Economic and Monetary Union of the European Union in 1994, the Banco de España became a member of the European System of Central Banks.
 The Bank of Spain holds 8.84% of the ECB's capital.

 Governing structures

 The governing structures of the Bank is divided among four branches: